mcjelewis/CanvasAPI/canvasAPI-python/import-outcomes/README.md

 ##################################################
 ##RUN SCRIPT
 ##################################################
-For those unfamilar with how to run a python script, Python Central has a good article (http://pythoncentral.io/execute-python-script-file-shell/)
+For those unfamilar with how to run a python script, Python Central has a good article (http://pythoncentral.io/execute-python-script-file-shell/) that might help you get started.

-The script has a required argument for the path of the csv file (--outcomesfile).
+This script has a required argument for the path of the csv file (--outcomesfile).
 Once the script runs, it will ask if the outcomes are for a specific course.
 If yes, it will then ask for the Canvas course id.

 *Example Command*
-  #! python [path to file]/outcome_imprter.py --outcomesfile [path to csv file]
+>  #! python [path to file]/outcome_imprter.py --outcomesfile [path to csv file]